-A. (X) provide counseling to the student

-- B. (X) request or require the student's parent to attend a parental involvement program - C. (X) request or require a parent to attend a truancy prevention mediation program - D. (X) notify the Registrar of Motor Vehicles of the student's absences - E. (X) take appropriate legal action - F. (X) assignment to an alternative school [DRAFTING NOTE: If the District has established an alternative school, it must appear as an alternative intervention strategy.]
+- A. provide counseling to the student - B. request or require the student's parent to attend a parental involvement program - C. request or require a parent to attend a truancy prevention mediation program - D. notify the Registrar of Motor Vehicles of the student's absences - E. take appropriate legal action - F. assignment to an alternative school

-In the event that a student becomes habitually truant within twenty-one (21) school days prior to the last day of instruction of a school year, the () Superintendent (X) Principal may, in his/her discretion, assign a staff memberthe [one (1) school official] to work with the child's parent/guardian/custodian, guardian ad litem, or temporary custodian to develop an absence intervention plan during the summer.
+In the event that a student becomes habitually truant within twenty-one (21) school days prior to the last day of instruction of a school year, the Principal may, in his/her discretion, assign a staff member to work with the child's parent/guardian/custodian, guardian ad litem, or temporary custodian to develop an absence intervention plan during the summer.

-[X] The plan shall be implemented not later than seven (7) days prior to the first day of instruction of the next school year.
+The plan shall be implemented not later than seven (7) days prior to the first day of instruction of the next school year.